mrkev/retumble/README.md

 #### Not all tumblr "theme tags" are incorporated

 More will be coming, open an issue if you have any requests

+#### Bugs

+Open an issue!

+### API

+1. The default export of the `"main"` script of a package should be a React component.

+This component will be called with a `props` object containing all the information about the tumblr blog.
+From here is on to you, do whatever you want with it!

+1.

+##### Pages